 Mostly, though, March takes place in the 1860s, where the Rev. March, a committed abolitionist, ministers for a while to the Union army.
 But his unit hates him, so he takes a job on a captured plantation helping former slaves learn to read and adjust to freedom, all the while writing cheerful letters to his wife and daughters filled with lies that shield them from the suffering and degredation he sees.
 The novel’s opening passage, familiar from literature and cinema, ably sets the tone: In a raging river, March tries to save a wounded 22-year-old soldier, but the current tears the boy away, and March watches him swirl downstream to his death.
 The story flashes back and forth between its Civil War present, where March finds Northerners to be as racist as their Southern kin, and the 20 years leading up to it, during which March meets his future wife, begins his family, and unwittingly gets involved in John Brown’s failed 1859 attempt to ignite a slave rebellion.

-Brooks writes well, although her prose are sometimes precious, certainly intended to evoke the style of March’s time, as well as his consecrated character.
+Brooks writes well, although her prose is sometimes precious, certainly intended to evoke the style of March’s time, as well as his consecrated character.
 March narrates Part One of the book, but Marmee takes over for most of the shorter, indulgent and rather dull Part Two, adding considerably to the woman in Alcott’s telling.
 Still, Brooks largely keeps her story focused on narrative and character, and she offers touches sure to either delight or outrage bibliophiles: March’s courtship (and premarital deflowering) of Marmee, his fishing trip with Henry Thoreau, and dinner with Thoreau’s friend Waldo Emerson.
 This never feels like research, although as her rather lengthy Afterword reveals, Brooks did a lot of it, drawing in part upon the diaries of Alcott’s real father, a radical thinker of his time, to reconstruct Alcott’s fictional father figure.
 And because March is something of a sociologist and liberation theologian – more neo-Gnostic (no angels, no Hell) than 19th Century Protestant – he’s far more palatable than the Rev. John Ames, the central figure in Gilead, last year’s treacly prize-winner.

 One footnote to this year’s Fiction prize: Also nominated was The March, E.L.
 Doctorow’s Civil War novel about Gen. Sherman, his taking of Atlanta, and his army’s march through the Carolinas.
 Kaleidoscopic in its storytelling and points of view, it’s far less sentimental and romantic than March, although equally grim about the business of slavery and war, albeit in different ways.
 In the two months before the Pulitzer went to Brooks’ March, Doctorow’s The March won the National Book Critics Circle Award ($10,000 prize) and the PEN/Faulkner Award ($15,000 prize), and was a finalist for the National Book Award.
 Brooks’ novel was nominated for none of those literary honors.
 The better-known Pulitzer earns $7,500.